The-MAZZTer/GBCGCApp/README.md

 Borrowed some old Chrome NTP code to make i18n stuff in HTML easier (see source for details).

 TODO:
-- Use serialize to save unload data in a smaller space than JSON.
 - Add keybindings to simulate tilt?
 - Add support for gamepad input.
 (API seems broken in Chrome)
 - Look into registering this App as a handler for .gb/.gbc files on Chrome OS.
 (Done, test)